cilium/cilium/Documentation/install/guides/kops.rst

 Cilium Prerequisites
 ====================

-* Important to consult the `Cilium System Requirements <http://localhost:8080/install/system_requirements.html>`_ particularly for Linux kernel and key-value store versions.
+* Important to consult the :ref:`admin_system_reqs` particularly for Linux kernel and key-value store versions.
 * (Recommended) Kubernetes with `CRD validation <https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/>`_ (more on this after initial dry run setup of the cluster)

 In this guide we will use the etcd version as 3.1.11 and the latest CoreOS stable image which satisfies the minimum kernel version requirement of cilium.
 To get the latest CoreOS ami image, you can change the region value to your choice in the command below.